|

 this.

-facts are that Daniel Horowitz has no
+The facts are that Daniel

-prosecution had to claim
+contrast, the prosecution had to claim

 Dyleski murdered Vitale within an